espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Trumpet.md

 * * *

 **Effect** A blast of inspiring noise erupts from the card in a 60 foot cone.
 Creatures in the area take 14d6 sonic damage (with a DC resolve fortitude save equal to your class DC or spell DC).
-Creatures that fail the save are [[Deafened]] for 1 round (1 minute on a critical failure).
+Creatures that fail the save are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 round (1 minute on a critical failure).
 The damage increases to 16d6 if you're at least 13th level, to 18d6 if you're at least 15th level, to 20d6 if you're at least 17th level, and to 22d6 if you're at least 19th level.